 - Cracks and sores: bland applications – avoid alcohol and acidic preparations

 - Mucosal surfaces: non-irritating formulations

-The skin barrier of full term newborn babies is nearly the same as in older children and adults.
+The skin barrier function of full term newborn babies is nearly the same as in older children and adults.
 However, the barrier function in premature babies is markedly impaired.

 The surface area of a baby is proportionally much greater than that of an adult.
 Organs such as liver, kidneys, blood and central nervous system are not fully developed.
-This means topically applied medications can be more likley to result in side effects and toxicity.
+This means topically applied medications can be more likely to result in side effects and toxicity.

 Pregnancy and lactation